Fueling Chicago’s Economic Growth

 The Task Force’s work is grounded in four key principles:

-The Task Force is currently supporting the three following transportation projects and policy initiatives:
+The Task Force is currently supporting the following transportation projects and policy initiatives:

 The transportation Task Force has worked with government leaders, non-profit organizations, and business groups to address the immediate transportation challenges of the pandemic.
 These efforts have improved safety of the transportation network, especially on mass transit, increased access to data and modelling of transportation system needs, enhanced communication and coordination with the business community.

 The Civic Committee has also helped place transportation at the center of city, regional, and state recovery planning efforts.
-Members of the Transportation Task Force have participated in several recovery planning efforts, including Mayor Lightfoot’s COVID-19 Recovery Task Force report.
-COVID-19 recovery work continues through these efforts and the specific policy and project priorities highlighted below.
+Members of the Transportation Task Force have participated in several recovery planning efforts, including Mayor Lightfoot’s COVID-19 Recovery Task Force report and the Central City Recovery Roadmap.
+COVID-19 recovery work continues through other efforts and the specific policy and project priorities highlighted below.

 The Civic Committee continues to promote the completion of the O’Hare Modernization Program and the successful implementation of the $8.5 billion terminal rebuilding project.